apaam/webpage/docs/index.md

 ## License & citation

-NetDEM is distributed under the BSD 3-Clause license, see [copyright and license](about/acknowledgement.md) for details.
+NetDEM is distributed under the GPL license, see [copyright and license](about/acknowledgement.md) for details.

-See&nbsp;the [about](about/acknowledgement.md) page for acknowledgements and citation information.
+See the [about](about/acknowledgement.md) page for acknowledgements and citation information.

 </div><div class="col-md-12 bottom"></div>